 12 Wedding Traditions You Should Know About

 Normally weddings are full of protocols, conventions and traditions.
-With are already so accustomed to some of them that we don’t think about it.
-We just do it!
-We don’t stop to reflect about their motive and their origin, such as the bride wearing white.
-So we decided to investigate all wedding traditions and we chose these 12 wedding traditions you should know about that involve your big day!
+Some of which we are already so accustomed to, we don’t think about it, we just do it!
+We don’t stop to reflect about their motive or origin, such as the bride wearing white.
+So we decided to investigate wedding traditions and we chose these 12 wedding traditions you should know about that involve your big day!
 Enjoy!

 1. The reason the engagement and wedding rings are worn on the fourth finger of the left hand is because it was once thought that a vein in that finger led directly to the heart.

 2. The sapphire in a wedding ring means matrimonial happiness according to the symbolic language of jewels.

 3. The bride wearing a veil is a tradition that comes from the Ancient Greeks and Romans who thought the veil protected the bride from evil spirits.